fernlop/Array.prototype.chunk/README.md

 # Array.prototype.chunk

 > Proposal

-__Motivation:__
+> Stage: Idea / looking for champion

+## Motivation:

 Many api's or handlers of large datasets have a limit per request.
 A function to split an array of datasets into chunks with the size of the limit and then processing them could make this much easier.

-__Other usecases:__
+### Why would you need this?

+##### API request limits:
+###### Many APIs can only process a limited number of datasets.

+Examples:

+- Amazon MWS API limits the number of orders you can request or send data for in one request.

+- AWS DynamoDB API limits the number of items in a batchWrite or batchGet reqiest to 25 items.

+### Other usecases:

 If found many questions on the internet about splitting an array into equal parts.
-You could solve this with Array.prototype.chunk the following way:
+You could solve this with `Array.prototype.chunk` the following way:

 ```js
 const array = [1,2,3,4,5,6,7,8,9,10];